Unlimited users and advanced features make this cloud accounting software platform a good fit for many small businesses.

 - Live Chat: A live chat feature is available on the actual Xero website.
-This is best for sales inquiries, but representatives were usually helpful with questions about features as well (if nothing else, they know what direction to point you in).
+It’s mainly for sales inquiries, but representatives were usually helpful with questions about features as well (if nothing else, they know what direction to point you in).

 - In-Software Help: Whenever you open a feature in Xero, you’ll find a video or an article explaining exactly what that feature is and how to use it.
 There’s also a help button in the top right-hand corner that will pull up relevant articles from Xero’s help center.
 Unfortunately, Xero removed the ability to chat with Xero representatives directly in the software.

 - Xero TV: Xero TV offers hundreds of videos explaining how to use the software.
-This is one of the best support resources Xero offers and is a great help to new users.
+It’s one of the best support resources Xero offers and is a great help to new users.

 - Podcasts: If 700+ videos are not enough for you, you can check out the Xero podcasts, featuring digital marketing strategy advice and CEO talks.

-- Training: Xero U is a training program offered by the company, which includes online courses like a “Getting to Know Xero” class.
+- Training: Xero U is a training program offered by the company, which includes online courses, such as a “Getting to Know Xero” class.